In This Article

-Think of a financial plan as a roadmap to achieve your goals and prepare you for a healthy financial future.
-Financial planning is an ongoing strategic process that will support your current financial needs as well as help you build a nest egg for your long-term goals.
+Think of a financial plan as a guide to help you achieve your goals and prepare you for a healthy financial future.
+Financial planning is an ongoing strategic process that will support your current financial needs as well as help you build towards your long-term goals.

-A financial plan is usually a concrete document that identifies, organizes, and prioritizes your financial goals, then outlines the steps you need to take to achieve them.
-It also provides insights into your personal finances so that you can make the most of your assets.
-A good financial plan will ideally include details about your cash flow, savings, debt, investments, insurance, and any other elements of your financial life.
+A financial plan is usually a physical document that breaks down your financial goals into achievable steps.
+It also provides insights into your personal finances so that you can make the most of your resources and finances.

-While financial plans should be highly individualized to reflect your personal and/or family needs, risk tolerance, and future expectations, all financial plans follow the same basic elements and principles.
+While financial plans should be highly individualized to reflect your personal and/or family needs, risk tolerance, and goals, all financial plans follow the same basic elements and principles.
 Here’s everything you should know about starting a financial plan.

 What are the essential elements of a financial plan?